-With the combination of her father's wealth and her husband's social connections Mrs Greville moved in an elite circle of society; she became friends with the future Queen Mary, and was named Dame Commander of the Order of the British Empire (DBE) in 1922.
-She entertained the great and the good of London society from her house in Charles Street, Mayfair and delighted in being able to attract royalty to her parties.
+With the combination of her father's wealth and her husband's social connections Mrs Greville moved in an elite circle of society; she entertained royals from Edward VII to George VI, and was named Dame Commander of the Order of the British Empire (DBE) in 1922.
+She welcomed the great and the good of London society to her house in Charles Street, Mayfair and delighted in being able to attract movie stars and maharajahs to her parties.

 After acquiring the house Mrs Greville set about transforming it into a glittering, venue suitable for hosting regular gatherings of an elite of royalty, politicians, artists, and those at the very top of the social ladder.
 The Grevilles called in the architects Mewes and Davis, who also designed the Ritz Hotel in London.
 Every convenience was installed, including ensuite accommodation and telephones, in an age when such things were simply not common.

 The house was furnished in opulent style, but not in any coherent fashion, for the decoration was acquired from other country houses and historic properties, so that the entrance hall is in a different style from the Library, which is completely different to the Saloon, and so on.
 And that's one of the fascinating things about Polesden Lacey; each room seems different, with a unique style and distinct character.
 Moving from one room to the next is a constant journey of discovery.

 In 1923 Mrs Greville offered Polesden to the Duke and Duchess of York (later King George VI and Queen Elizabeth) for their honeymoon, and the royal couple spent two weeks here.
 As a result, the house and grounds were extensively photographed for a London newspaper feature and we now have a wonderful historic record of how the interior and the gardens looked at the time.